maratai/craftery/fiber_arts/fiber_tools.md

 # Shuttles

 I don't know why it took me so long to realize the *shuttle* affects a weaving experience so much.
-Right now I have the "default" Saori shuttles and a couple lovely Leclerc boat shuttles from my sister.
+I have some more secondhand shuttles on order and am looking forward to them.

+## boat shuttles (various)
+Handywoman, Leclerc (from my sister! - they are fabulous), Saori (a regular medium shuttle and an "open" one).

 ## [Handywoman](https://www.handywomanshop.com/) shuttles
-They come in various types.
+They come in a staggering variety of types.
 My favorite right now is the small Sami "sword" shuttle that came with her [Tiny Box Loom](https://www.handywomanshop.com/inkleshuttles?scrollToProduct=tiny-box-looms).

-MORE TK
+## stick shuttles
+Clover, Daedalus, Lojan, other, whatever came with the given loom.
+I don't love them as a weaving experience but it's dead simple to make one out of stiff cardboard.

 # Spinning Wheels
 *See* also [Spinning Wheels](https://github.com/maratai/craftery/blob/main/fiber_arts/spinning_wheels.md) for details.